 R&D tax credits are a great way to take some of this financial risk away and alter attitudes to change.
 If awareness of the R&D incentives was greater, there would be significantly more logistics, warehousing and e-commerce operations furthering their R&D activities.
 We would see the sector leap forwards and overcome the challenges it faces.

-A successful logistics R&D tax credit claim is all about maximising the return while working within the boundaries.
-It requires a specialist R&D adviser that has a rigorous process and knows the sector.
+A successful logistics R&D tax credit claim requires a specialist R&D adviser that has a rigorous process and knows the sector.

 Although logistics companies find themselves in turbulent and difficult times, innovation supported by R&D tax credits offers a route to a brighter and more prosperous future.
 The money you get from your claim can be used to hire new staff, invest in more ambitious projects and keep your logistics company ahead of the game.
 At ForrestBrown, we work with you to create a culture of R&D in your business.
 Along with better record-keeping practice, this helps grow your claim year on year.